 Morton’s neuroma steroid side effects

-Although well-tolerated, cortisone injections have side effects.
-These side effects include skin atrophy, depigmentation, and damage to structures around the neuroma, such as ligaments.
-Generally, we reduce these risks by using ultrasound and a type of cortisone that is less potent.
-Also, you should only get an injection from a qualified doctor with experience in injecting Morton’s neuroma under ultrasound.
+Although well-tolerated, Morton’s neuroma cortisone injections have side effects.
+These side effects include skin atrophy, depigmentation, and damage to structures around the Neuroma, such as ligaments.
+Generally, we reduce these risks by using ultrasound and cortisone that is less potent.
+Also, you should only get an injection from a qualified doctor with experience injecting Morton’s Neuroma under ultrasound.

 Alcohol injection for Morton’s Neuroma

 Other injections such as alcohol or phenol have been used with mixed success.
 Again, the aim is to destroy the nerve rather than reduce swelling.
 However, there have been a few reports of soft tissue destruction with these toxic injections.
 Importantly, you should have these alcohol injections done under ultrasound to avoid damaging other structures.

 Finally, surgery is an option if all simple measures fail, including one or two cortisone injections.
 However, it is essential to understand that surgery may leave patients with toe numbness, which may be permanent.
 Also, not all cases of surgery are successful.

 Commonly asked questions about Morton’s Neuroma:

 What happens if Morton’s Neuroma is left untreated?

 This condition is benign and does not necessarily get worse.
-In many cases, simple treatments like a change in footwear or orthotics can improve symptoms.
+Simple treatments like a change in footwear or orthotics can improve symptoms.
+In many cases

 Do compressive socks help Morton’s Neuroma?